 Career Services dedicates an entire week to interview skills each semester.
 Get a one-on-one appointment, and learn how to answer those tough questions, practice your responses in a mock interview, and get vital feedback that will help you prepare for that all-important interview.
+Review your interview skills by reading the Interview Skills Handout.
 Check the calendar of events for more information.

 Interview Preparation Is Key